uchicago-cs/student-resource-guide/_sources/tutorials/git-advanced.rst.txt

 This tutorial assumes that you have worked through the :ref:`Git Basics tutorial <tutorial-git-basics>`, or are already familiar with the topics covered in that tutorial.
-If you did not work through the Git Basics tutorial (but are comfortable with the material covered in it), make sure to create a repository on GitHub with just a README in it, as you will need it to work through this tutorial.
+If you did not work through the Git Basics tutorial but are comfortable with the material covered in it, make sure to create a repository on GitHub with just a README in it, as you will need it to work through this tutorial.